da-penguin-guy/Virgil/Overview.md

 For example, if a mixer changes the gain on preamp 5 on a digital stagebox, a status update will be sent with all information for preamp 5.
 Status updates are multicast.

+Look at the example JSON or the python script for more specific information.

 # Info Message
 Info Messages are similar to status updates, with a few key differences.